 Cord blood banks are rapidly introducing new types of stem cell storage.
 These services include the storage of:

 - Placental blood and tissue

-For placental banking, LifebankUSA initiated the service in the U.S. when it launched placental blood storage services in 2006 and placental tissue storage services in 2011.
-In September 2017, Americord Registry became the second U.S. cord blood bank to launch the service of placental tissue banking.
-Internationally, several dozen cord blood banks now offer placental blood and tissue banking.
+For placental banking, LifebankUSA initiated the service in the U.S. when it launched placental blood storage in 2006 and placental tissue storage in 2011.
+In September 2017, Americord Registry became the second U.S. cord blood bank to provide offering placental tissue banking.
+Internationally, a few dozen cord blood banks offer placental blood and tissue storage services.

 Examples of this trend include: